Marchwiel, New Zealand: Education

 Mountainview High School is a secondary school serving years 9 to 13 with a roll of students.
 It started as Timaru Technical School in 1901, and was renamed Timaru Technical College in 1918.
 In 1934, it was renamed again to Timaru Technical High School, and in 1967 it became Timaru College.
-It was divided in 1984 into a technical institure (later called Aoraki Polytechnic) and a secondary school, Mountainview High, on a new site.
+It was divided in 1984 into a technical institute (later called Aoraki Polytechnic) and a secondary school, Mountainview High, on a new site.

 Oceanview Heights School and Grantlea Downs School are full primary schools serving years 1 to 8 with rolls of and students, respectively.
 Oceanview Heights was formed in 2004 from the merger of Marchwiel School (established 1950) with Washdyke School (established 1874).
 Grantlea Downs was formed in 2005 when Grantlea School (established 1959) merged with Seadown School (established 1890).